ihsotas0/Interfaced/notes/journal.md

 escapism.
 We need the workers and their power to fix this."
 Socialist organization.

 Rice Hack caused by Traveler?
+Rick Hack involved suspended microfluidic idea.

 ## May 17, 2026